splunk/splunk-connect-for-syslog/docs/configuration.md

 * NOTE The `splunk_metadata.csv` file should always be appended with an appropriate new key and default for the index when building a custom
 SC4S log path, as the new key will not exist in the internal lookup (nor the `example` file).
-Care should be taken during log path design to choose appropriate index, sourctype and template defaults so that admins are not compelled to override them.
+Care should be taken during log path design to choose appropriate index, sourcetype and template defaults so that admins are not compelled to override them.
 If the custom log path is later added to the list of SC4S-supported sources, this addendum can be removed.

 * NOTE:  As noted above, the `splunk_metadata.csv.example` file is provided for reference only and is not used directly by SC4S.
 However,